CTYAODN

 Radiology

-The science dealing with X-rays and other high-energy radiation, especially the use of such radiation for the diagnosis and treatment of disease.
+The science dealing with X-rays and other high-energy radiation, particularly in the context of using such radiation for the diagnosis and treatment of disease, plays a crucial role in various therapeutic approaches, including adjuvant therapy, chemotherapy, and immunotherapy.

 Radiotherapy

-The use of high-energy radiation from x-rays, gamma rays, neutrons, protons, and other sources to kill cancer cells and shrink tumours.
+The use of high-energy radiation from x-rays, gamma rays, neutrons, protons, and other sources, alongside adjuvant therapy, chemotherapy, and immunotherapy, aims to kill cancer cells and shrink tumours.

 Refractory

-A a disease, condition, or symptom that does not respond to treatment, or one that becomes resistant after initially responding.
+A disease, condition, or symptom that does not respond to treatment, such as certain cases where chemotherapy or immunotherapy fail, or one that becomes resistant after initially responding, may require adjuvant therapy for better management.

 Relapse (or recurrence)

-When cancer returns after a period where it was not detectable.
+When cancer returns after a period where it was not detectable, it may be necessary to explore treatment options such as adjuvant therapy, chemotherapy, or immunotherapy.

 Remission

-When there is no sign of cancer in the body after treatment.
+When there is no sign of cancer in the body after treatment, it may indicate the effectiveness of therapies such as adjuvant therapy, chemotherapy, or immunotherapy.

 S